oVirt/ovirt-site/source/documentation/admin-guide/chap-Proxies.html.md

     Select `No` if asked to remove any other components.

 5. Install and configure the proxy on the separate machine.
-See [Installing a Websocket Proxy on a Separate Machine](t) in the *Installation Guide* for instructions.
+See "Installing a Websocket Proxy on a Separate Machine" in the [Installation Guide](/documentation/install-guide/Installation_Guide/) for instructions.

 **Prev:** [Chapter 19: Log Files](../chap-Log_Files)<br>
 **Next:** [Appendix A: VDSM and Hooks](../appe-VDSM_and_Hooks)